cgnd/docker-virtualhere-client/README.md

 Bus 001 Device 002: ID 0403:6001 FTDI TTL232R-3V3
 Bus 001 Device 001: ID 1d6b:0002 Linux 6.11.9-orbstack-00279-g4cf512143f2e vhci_hcd USB/IP Virtual Host Controller
 ```

+> [!IMPORTANT]
+> Although the USB device is showing up in the container, the corresponding `/dev/ttyUSB0` device is not available in the container.
+This appears to be an issue with Docker Desktop (see <https://github.com/docker/for-win/issues/4548>).
+>
+> However, the `/dev/ttyUSB0` device does show up in *new* containers.
+It appears that the workaround is to use a dedicated container for managing the VirtualHere client, and separate containers to actually access the connected USB devices.
+>
+> In the example above, running a second container allows access to the `/dev/ttyUSB0` device:
+>
+> ```sh
+> ❯ docker run -it --rm --privileged --name vhclient2 cgnd/vhclientarm64
+> root@d766c34f1d6e:/# lsusb
+> Bus 002 Device 001: ID 1d6b:0003 Linux 6.10.14-linuxkit vhci_hcd USB/IP Virtual Host Controller
+> Bus 001 Device 004: ID 0403:6001 FTDI TTL232R-3V3
+> Bus 001 Device 001: ID 1d6b:0002 Linux 6.10.14-linuxkit vhci_hcd USB/IP Virtual Host Controller
+> root@d766c34f1d6e:/# ls /dev/ttyUSB0
+> /dev/ttyUSB0
+> ```
+>
+> If anybody knows how to get the device to show up in the original container, please feel free to file an issue in this repo!

 ## Alternatives to VirtualHere